Florida A&M University

-Florida Agricultural and Mechanical University (FAMU), commonly known as Florida A&M, is a public historically black land-grant university in Tallahassee, Florida.
-Founded in 1887, It is the third largest historically black university in the United States by enrollment and the only public historically black university in Florida.
-It is a member institution of the State University System of Florida, as well as one of the state's land grant universities, and is accredited to award baccalaureate, master's and doctoral degrees by the Commission on Colleges of the Southern Association of Colleges and Schools.
+Florida A&M University (FAMU), is a public historically black land-grant university in Tallahassee, Florida, United States.
+Founded in 1887, it is the third-largest historically black university in the US by enrollment and the only public historically black university in Florida.
+It is a member of the State University System of Florida and is accredited to award baccalaureate, master's, and doctoral degrees by the Commission on Colleges of the Southern Association of Colleges and Schools.

-FAMU sports teams are known as the Rattlers, and compete in Division I of the NCAA.
+Florida A&M sports teams are known as the Rattlers, and compete in Division I of the NCAA.
 They are a member of the Southwestern Athletic Conference (SWAC).

 History

 Black abolitionist Jonathan C. Gibbs first introduced legislation to create the State Normal College for Colored Students in 1885, one year after being elected to the Florida Legislature.
 The date also reflects the new Florida Constitution of 1885, which prohibited racial integration in schools.
 The college was located in Tallahassee because Leon County and adjacent counties led the state in African-American population, reflecting Tallahassee's former status as the center of Florida's slave trade.
 (See Tallahassee's black history.)
 The site of the university is the 375-acre slave plantation of Florida governor William Pope Duval, whose mansion, today the site of the Carnegie Library, burned in 1905.

 On October 3, 1887, the State Normal College for Colored Students began classes, and became a land-grant college four years later when it received $7,500 under the Second Morrill Act, and its name was changed to State Normal and Industrial College for Colored Students.
 However, it was not an official institution of higher learning until the 1905 Buckman Act, which transferred control from the Department of Education to the Board of Control, creating what was the foundation for the modern Florida A&M University.
 This same act is responsible for the creation of the University of Florida and Florida State University from their previous institutions.
 In 1909, the name of the college was once again changed, to Florida Agricultural and Mechanical College for Negroes, and in 1953 the name was finally changed to Florida Agricultural and Mechanical University.
 Florida A&M is the only surviving publicly funded historically black college or university in the state of Florida.
 (Twelve publicly-funded junior colleges serving primarily the African-American population of Florida existed for different periods between 1949 and 1966.)

-In 1923, there was a student strike.